coursehero/theia/docs/ar-render-service.md

 ## Overview

 The purpose of this microservice is to enable server-side React rendering.
-It will be a node app.
+It will be a node express app.

 [Diagram](./resources/diagram-2.jpg)
 (Note: this is somewhat combined with a specific use case for the new subject study guides)